LT-Linas35/final_project/index.md

 - **Infrastructure**:
   - **AWS**: Cloud provider.
     - **aws-cli**: CLI for interacting with AWS services.
+    - **RDS**: Managed relational database service used to store NextCloud’s database.
+    - **Redis**: In-memory data store used for caching to improve NextCloud performance.
+    - **EC2**: Compute instances for hosting applications and managing the Kubernetes cluster.
+    - **VPC**: Virtual Private Cloud providing a secure network for all infrastructure components.
+    - **S3**: Object storage used for storing NextCloud files and kOps state files.
 - **Monitoring and Logging**:
   - **NewRelic**: Monitoring and observability platform.